OfficeDev/teams-toolkit-samples/hello-world-teams-tab-and-outlook-add-in/README.md

 # Getting Started with Hello World Teams Tab and Outlook add-in Sample

-## How to use this HelloWorld Teams tab and Outlook Add-in sample app

 Microsoft Teams supports the ability to run web-based UI inside "custom tabs" that users can install either for just themselves (personal tabs) or within a team or group chat context.

 Outlook add-ins are integrations built by third parties into Outlook by using our web-based platform.

 Now you have the ability to create a single unit of distribution for all your Microsoft 365 extensions by using the same manifest format and schema, based on the current JSON-formatted Teams manifest.
+## This sample illustrates
+- How a Teams Tab and an Outlook add-in share the same JSON manifest in one project.

-## Prerequisites
+## Prerequisites to use this sample

 - [NodeJS](https://nodejs.org/en/): version 16 or 18.
 - Edge or Chrome installed for debugging Teams Tab.
 Edge installed for debugging Outlook add-in.